35 results found with an empty search

 Evans & Payne is a specialist firm of Chartered Surveyors founded in 1979.
 The firm’s main specialisation is in undertaking Rating Appeals of virtually all classes of commercial property.
 Lease Advisory News Government announces plans to ban upward-only rent reviews in commercial leases Release 10 July 2025 On the face of it, this is good news for tenants /small businesses.
 Whether it is in the long term remains to be seen if it leads to a reduction in supply of commercial property which in itself will push up rents.
 It will probably benefit the High Street in towns where there are lower levels of demand and higher vacancy levels.
 The government has announced plans to ban upward-only rent reviews for commercial leases.
 Upward-only rent reviews are common in UK commercial leases and mean the rent can only increase or stay the same at review.
 The announcement was made today (10 July) as part of the English Devolution and Community Empowerment Bill which was introduced to Parliament.
 Commercial Rent Arrears (Coronavirus) Act 2022 Release 12th September 2023 Whilst the window on referring rental disputes to arbitration has now closed it was interesting to note that very few cases were actually referred to arbitration.
 The RICS had only 2 cases both of which allowed relief from payment of rent of 50% and with 3 months to pay.
 Green leases and lease renewals Release 12th September 2023 Recent case law held that a proposed alterations clause which sought to prohibit alterations which would reduce the EPC rating below E could not be imported into the renewal lease.
 It was reasonable however to require that the tenant maintained the EPC rating at the end of the new lease to prevent in action by the tenant on a terminal schedule of dilapidations.
 Green clauses in new leases are becoming more important with the MEES (Minimum Energy Efficiency Standards) becoming ever more stringent.
 The interaction with MEES at lease renewal and upon receipt of a terminal schedule of dilapidations and also at rent review during the term of the lease, is a complex area upon which advice should be sought form surveyors and lawyers.
 Government provides further halt to business evictions and more support for high street firms Release 19th June 2020 Gov.uk The UK government will extend measures to prevent high street businesses facing eviction over summer New code provides support to shops and local firms planning their future recovery with their landlord Industry leaders back code and welcome measures to support affected businesses Click Here For More Details Renegotiating a leasehold during the Covid-19 crisis Release 23 March 2020 Property Reporter As the impact of COVID-19 on the UK economy becomes clear, an increasingly common question is: “What steps can I take concerning reduction (either permanently or temporarily) of tenants’ leasehold liabilities until such time as the consequences of COVID-19 have passed?”
 Click Here For More Details Forty six per cent of June Quarter Day commercial rent now collected Release 2nd July 2020 Co-Star by Paul Norman Commercial tenants in the UK have paid 46% of the 24 June Quarter day rent, up from 18.2% a week ago, according to the up-to-the minute.
 Click Here For More Details Landlords’ 'relief', reports Colliers, as 22% of retailers paid rents on time Release 26 June 2020 Co-Star by Paul Norman Colliers' figures find retailers have broadly paid the same rent now after June rent quarter day as they had at the same time after March rent quarter day.
 Click Here For More Details Office occupiers in 'dramatic' race to offoad space across UK and Europe Release 22 May 2020 Co-Star by Paul Norman Corporate occupiers in major European cities are already preparing to shed excess space in anticipation of the post-Covid-19 working world, according to ofce specialists from the Society of Industrial & Ofce Realtors (SIOR), which have reported a surge in enquiries from occupiers seeking advice on sub-letting surplus space.
 Click Here For More Details Debenhams to file for administration Release 06 April 2020 Co-Star by Paul Norman The famous department store chain has appointed FRP Advisory in what it has termed a “light touch” administration that will see the existing management team stay on under the direct control of the administrators.
 Click Here For More Details Office exodus predicted as Covid triggers home working revolution Release 06 April 2020 Co-Star by Paul Norman Landlords and agents are braced for a mass exodus from offices as a remote working revolution causes chaos on the commercial property market.
 Rents are predicted to fall sharply as companies seek out smaller, cheaper sites and there is a surge in employees working from home.
 Nine out of 10 agents and landlords expect firms to scale back office space in the next two years, the Royal Institution of Chartered Surveyors (Rics) revealed.
 Click Here For More Details Government extends support to stop business evictions this year Published 16 September 2020 by Gov.uk - Ministry of Housing, Communities & Local Government and The Rt Hon Robert Jenrick MP The government has extended support to prevent business evictions until the end of 2020.
 This move will help businesses over the coming months and protect people’s jobs.
 This is an addition to the £160 billion package of support available for businesses during the pandemic.
 Click Here For More Details Govt Confirms End Date for Commercial Property Moratorium on Evictions Published 08 December 2020 by Gov.uk - Chancellor of the Exchequer - Rishi Sunak Business eviction ban extended until the end of March 2021 Review of commercial landlord and tenant legislation to be launched Builds on the extra £280 billion government support for businesses during the pandemic .
 Click Here For More Details Ban on commercial evictions extended to 30 June 2021 and bailiff enforced eviction ban extended to 31 May 2021 to protect residential tenants.
 Published 10 March 2021 by Gov.uk - Ministry of Housing, Communities & Local Government, The Rt Hon Kwasi Kwarteng MP, and The Rt Hon Robert Jenrick MP Ban on commercial evictions extended to 30 June to ensure businesses are supported as they re-open Six-month notice periods and bailiff enforced eviction ban extended to 31 May to protect residential tenants Follows unprecedented package of support for businesses and renters during pandemic .
 Click Here For More Details

-- About Us | Greater London | Evans & Payne LLP
+- Case Studies | Greater London | Evans & Payne LLP

 - How to Register Your Property | Greater London | Evans & Payne LLP